 While taking an aspirin daily has been proven to lower your risk of heart attack, it may not help prevent a stroke and it may not be the right answer for all age groups.

-A recent global study involving more than 12,500 patients who exhibited several cardiovascular risk factors (smoking, high blood pressure, etc.) shows that taking an aspirin daily reduced the risk of heart attack by a whopping 82 percent.
+A 2018 global study involving more than 12,500 patients who exhibited several cardiovascular risk factors (smoking, high blood pressure, etc.) shows that taking an aspirin daily reduced the risk of heart attack by a whopping 82 percent.
 However, there was no decrease in risk of suffering a stroke.

-> "Participants who took aspirin tended to have fewer heart attacks, particularly those aged 50-59 years, but there was no effect on stroke," said professor J. Michael Gaziano, principal investigator of the Brigham and Women's Hospital in Boston.
+"Participants who took aspirin tended to have fewer heart attacks, particularly those aged 50-59 years, but there was no effect on stroke," said professor J. Michael Gaziano, principal investigator of the Brigham and Women's Hospital in Boston.
 "As expected, rates of gastrointestinal bleeding and some other minor bleedings were higher in the aspirin group, but there was no difference in fatal bleeding events between groups."